Kara Del Toro Shows Sideboob While Enjoying An Outdoor Bathtub In Bali

 In this snap, Kara was photographed with her back facing the camera as she sat on one side of the bathtub.
 She wore her hair slicked down behind her shoulders, and the model played with her locks with both of her hands.
 She left her elbows out to her sides and the angle of her pose left her sideboob showing.
 Plus, the top of her curvy derriere peeked through above the petal-filled tub.

 The bathtub was made of gray stone and had a rugged asymmetrical lemon-like shape.
 There was a silver spout with water running into the tub and the water was completely covered in bright pink and orange flower petals.
-As well, there was a tan tiled outdoor shower to the right of the tub.
+In addition, there was a tan tiled outdoor shower to the right of the tub.

 Kara looked out between two tiled walls with a gap that revealed a small courtyard.
 The manicured lawn was decorated with a large vase-shaped sculpture, beyond which were tall white walls.
 A light-colored tree and green vines were also visible in the photo.